Welcome week: Wednesday 23 September to Friday 25 September 2020

 - Getting started on your MSc

 There are lots of opportunities available to you during your MSc.
 Getting involved in extracurricular activities enhances your CV and helps you get the most out of your degree.
-We recommend you take part in at least two challenges.
+Some activities may vary depending on availability and health and safety risk assessment.

 These opportunities include:

 - The Big Team Challenge